josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 #### Smothering

+Cut off energy production (photosynthesis) by covering.

 Excellent option for large areas.

-Cut off energy production (photosynthesis) by covering.

 First, mow it to the bare ground.
 Then, add a covering:

 - Plastic: UV stabilized plastic, 1000 gauge or 6 mil (~0.15-0.25 mm), remove after a year
+- Bio materials: let cover decompose; cut holes and plant plugs; materials:
-- Cardboard: avoid toxic ink and remove tape, secure to ground
+  - Cardboard: avoid toxic ink and remove tape; secure to ground with sticks
   - Mulch: 2-4" thick

-Note: dirt, solarization (clear plastic to heat), propane torch
+Note: newspaper, dirt, solarization (clear plastic to heat), propane torch

 #### Cutting

 Range from precision (loppers/clippers/snips) to annihilation (mowing/weed eating).

 For plants that don't seed/fruit in their first year (eg White Mulberry) you can precision cut once after spring growth and again in fall before winter.
+Repeat annually.

-I do precision cutting with White Mulberry, Japanese Knotweed, vines that climb (English Ivy, Wintercreeper), Creeping Thistle.
+Note: I do precision cutting with White Mulberry, Japanese Knotweed, vines that climb (English Ivy, Wintercreeper), Creeping Thistle.

 ### Identification